Guilty by a Ruby Necklace

 Through the glass, he stared at me with unadulterated disgust.

 I locked the car doors the second we got inside.
-My hands gripped the steering wheel tight enough to make my knuckles ache as I pulled into traffic.

 "Don't be mad, Mommy."